CrossRef/dul-tool/docs/DUL-Authentication-Recommendation.md

 For some members of the Working Group, implementing integrity and authenticity is was a blocker.
 Therefore to ensure the broadest participation, Levels 1 and 2 were introduced.

-### Is signature stripping possible?

-Signature stripping is the process of taking a payload, maliciously altering it, and re-signing.

-Level 3 signing requires the Producer to sign the message with their private key, which is known only by them.
-Therefore it is not possible for a malicious party to to re-sign the message using a fraudulent key.

-Furthermore, the URL whitelist prevents fraudulently signed messages from non DUL-members from passing validation.

 ### How does this ensure that only the specified sender is who they say they are?

 The JKU URL prefix ensures that only Producers who are DUL members can sign messages.
 This is coupled with the Producer ID included in the URL to uniquely identify the Producer Id.
 The Authority only issues JKU URLs to verified Producers.